The CQ World-Wide WPX Contest

 The SSB (voice) event happens the last weekend in March.

-The SSB (voice) event happens over Memorial Day weekend.
+The CW (code) event happens over Memorial Day weekend.

 Click Here to view the rules for the CQ World-Wide WPX contest.